strapi/documentation/docs/developer-docs/latest/development/plugins/users-permissions.md

 #### Using ngrok

-A remote CAS server can be configured to accept `localhost` urls or you can run your own CAS server locally that accepts them.<br>
+A remote CAS server can be configured to accept `localhost` URLs or you can run your own CAS server locally that accepts them.

 The use of `ngrok` is not needed.

 #### CAS configuration